Bringing EDI In-house

 Overview

-EDI outsourcers and some VANs provide integrated activity by reformatting the data from your ERP system to your customers’ EDI format.
-You can reformat and control your business document flow by buying your own software.
-A rough estimate for purchasing your own EDI system is $5,000 to $20,000, plus implementation time of 2 or 3 weeks.
-A good quick check is to learn if your ERP systems version is current (or nearly so).
-Another is to learn if you’ve an out-of-date EDI system that can be re-activated for only the cost of the annual maintenance fee.
-Many companies have older systems preceding the move to an ASP.
+A good, quick check is to learn if your ERP systems version is current (or nearly so).
+Another is to learn if you have an out-of-date EDI system that can be re-activated for only the cost of the annual maintenance fee.
+Many companies have older systems preceding the move to an out-sourcer.

 Today, the time and cost required is less because the ERP-to-EDI system links have been set at literally thousands of companies.
 Second, because the data is transmitted through the Internet using the EDI INT AS2 standard, lost or duplicated transmissions are infrequent.
 Finally, the systems have far better control so the slow recognition of errors inherent in a outsourced configuration is eliminated.
 This means happier key customers.